-Unit III (812.7 mbsf to the contact with basaltic basement at 968.6 mbsf; Fig. F30) is Cretaceous chalk and limestone.
+Unit III (812.7 mbsf to the contact with basaltic basement at 968.6 mbsf; Fig. 30) is Cretaceous chalk and limestone.
 The upper 118 m (Subunit IIIA; Campanian-Maastrichtian) consists of white to brownish white chalk, and the lower 38 m (Subunit IIIB; Aptian-Albian) is mottled light gray and dark brown limestone with minor clay beds.
 The division between the subunits is marked by a clay-rich band at 930.55 mbsf.
 As at Site 1183, this band marks a major hiatus (~13 m.y.) in carbonate deposition between the upper Albian and upper Coniacian.
 Other prominent hiatuses common to both Sites 1186 and 1183 are middle Albian (10 m.y.), uppermost Maastrichtian (2 m.y.), and middle Danian through middle Selandian (4 m.y.).
 Paleoenvironmental differences between Sites 1183 and 1186 are probably mostly a result of the greater paleodepth of Site 1186 and include a longer period of deposition in the Late Cretaceous below the foraminifer lysocline at Site 1186 (late Albian through early Maastrichtian) than at Site 1183 (late Albian through earliest Campanian).

 The lowermost three beds above basement are a yellowish brown limestone overlying a bioturbated transition to a 5-cm-thick interval of dark brown ferruginous claystone, which in turn lies atop a 0.5-cm layer of breccia containing angular basaltic glass fragments.
-The limestone is late early Aptian in age (upper Leupoldina cabri Zone) and contains a small hiatus marking the absence of the planktonic foraminifer Globigerinelloides ferreolensis and calcareous nannofossil NC7B Zones.
-The 65.4 m of basement penetrated (with 59% average recovery) in Hole 1186A consists of basalt lava flows with minor interbeds of yellowish brown sandstone and one interval of reddish brown conglomerate containing rounded limestone clasts (Fig. F31).
+The limestone is late early Aptian in age (upper Leupoldina cabri Zone) and contains a small hiatus marking the absence of the planktonic foraminifer Globigerinelloides ferreolensis and calcareous nannofossil NC7B zones.
+The 65.4 m of basement penetrated (with 59% average recovery) at Site 1186 consists of basalt lava flows with minor interbeds of yellowish brown sandstone and one interval of reddish brown conglomerate containing rounded limestone clasts (Fig. 31).
 Fractures in some of the flows are filled with pale brown, partially recrystallized limestone breccia.

 Site 1186 was the only hole logged during Leg 192.
 High-quality logs were acquired in igneous basement and in parts of the cored sedimentary interval.
-We tentatively interpret a strong seismic reflection in the sedimentary section at 4.37 s two-way traveltime (~725 mbsf; see Fig. F29) as an ~4-m-thick chert or chert-dominated interval.
+We tentatively interpret a strong seismic reflection in the sedimentary section at 4.57 s two-way traveltime (~720 mbsf; see Fig. 29) as an ~11-m-thick chert or chert-dominated interval.
 The Aptian-Albian limestone appears to be thinly and regularly bedded.
-The sharp boundary between sedimentary and igneous rock is well defined on conductivity, porosity, density, and, particularly, Formation MicroScanner logs.
+The sharp boundary between sedimentary and igneous rock is well defined on conductivity, porosity, density, and, particulary, Formation MicroScanner logs.
 Using the same logs, we can distinguish between pillowed and massive intervals within igneous basement.

 We divided the basement section (968.6-1034.0 mbsf) into four units on the basis of limestone and hyaloclastite interbeds and downward changes in character from massive to pillowed.
-The units range from 10 to >26 m in thickness (Fig. F32).
+The units range from 10 to >26 m in thickness (Fig. 32).
 Basement Unit 1 consists entirely of pillow lava, whereas Units 2-4 have massive interiors.
-The basalts are sparsely olivine (±plagioclase) phyric.
+The basalts are sparsely olivine (± plagioclase) phyric.
 All olivine is altered and usually replaced by dark green clay.
-The pillows have glassy rims (commonly containing some unaltered glass), aphanitic outer zones, and finegrained interiors.
-In the massive flows forming most of Units 2-4, the transition from aphanitic flow tops to coarser grained interiors occurs over several meters and is marked by an intermediate zone with a patchy texture varying between fine grained and aphanitic on a scale of F31.
-Limestone conglomerate between lava flows, p.
-67.
+The pillows have glassy rims (commonly containing some unaltered glass), aphanitic outer zones, and fine-grained interiors.
+In the massive flows forming most of Units 2-4, the transition from aphanitic flow tops to coarser-grained interiors occurs over several meters and is marked by an intermediate zone with a patchy texture varying between fine grained and aphanitic on a scale of a few millimeters.
+Olivine phenocrysts are concentrated in the coarser patches and are rare to absent in the aphanitic parts (Fig. 33).